-All research, including non-Federally funded human subjects research will be reviewed and approved in accordance with Federal Regulations and UNC Charlotte Policy #306.
+All human subjects research must be reviewed and approved in accordance with Federal Regulations and UNC Charlotte Policy #306.

 Research means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
 Activities that meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
 For example, some demonstration and service programs may include research activities.

 Excluded from the definition of Research are:

 Most scholarly and journalistic activities that focus directly on the specific individuals about whom the information is collected (e.g. oral history, journalism, biography, literary criticism, legal research, and historical scholarship).

 Public health surveillance activities, including the collection and testing of information or biospecimens, conducted, supported, requested, ordered, required, or authorized by a public health authority.
 Such activities are limited to those necessary to allow a public health authority to identify, monitor, assess, or investigate potential public health signals, onsets of disease outbreaks, or conditions of public health importance (including trends, signals, risk factors, patterns in diseases, or increases in injuries from using consumer products).
 Such activities include those associated with providing timely situational awareness and priority setting during the course of an event or crisis that threatens public health (including natural or man-made disasters).

 Collection and analysis of information, biospecimens, or records by or for a criminal justice agency for activities authorized by law or court order solely for criminal justice or criminal investigative purposes.